raj-gun/NonSysID/README.md

 ### Examples
 - Basic use of identifying a SISO NARX model from real data, see the example in `Examples/Electro-mecahnical system`.
-- An example of how to identify a MISO NARX model is show in `xxx`
+- An example of how to identify a MISO NARX model is show in `Examples/Hystersis_model_MISO`.

 ## References
 [1] M. Korenberg, S. Billings, Y. Liu, and P. McIlroy, “Orthogonal parameter estimation algorithm for non-linear stochastic systems,” Int.
 J. Control, vol. 48, no. 1, pp. 193–210„ 1988.